bbauska/W3Cx-5of5/README.md

   alt="With arrays, only properties with a numerial index are taken into account by the length property." />
 </p>

-<h5>The length property can be modified: reducing or increasing the size of an array</h5>
+<p>The length property can be modified: reducing or increasing the size of an array.

-<p>If you give to the length property a value bigger than the number of
-elements in an array, it adds undefined elements to it:</p>
+If you give to the length property a value bigger than the number of elements in an array, it adds undefined elements to it:</p>

 <pre>1.  &gt; var a = &lbrack;1, 2&rbrack;;
 2.  undefined